TheJacksonLaboratory/intro-napari-workshop/napari-workshops/installation.md

 2. We will use a virtual environment to encapsulate the Python tools used for this workshop.
    This ensures that the requirements for this workshop do not interfere with any other Python projects.
-To create the environment (named `napari-workshop`) with Python 3.11 in it, enter the following command:
+To create the environment (named `intro-napari-workshop`) with Python 3.12 in it, enter the following command:

     ```bash
-    conda create -n napari-workshop -c conda-forge python=3.11 napari pyqt jupyterlab
+    conda create -n intro-napari-workshop -c conda-forge python=3.12 napari pyqt jupyterlab
     ```

 3. Once the environment setup has finished, activate the environment:

     ```bash
-    conda activate napari-workshop
+    conda activate intro-napari-workshop
     ```

-    If you successfully activated the environment, you should now see `(napari-workshop)` to the left of your command prompt.
+    If you successfully activated the environment, you should now see `(intro-napari-workshop)` to the left of your command prompt.

    ```{important}
    Remember to activate the right environment for what you need!
 And always